 Memory depth is perhaps the least understood aspect of a DSO — but is one of the most important.
 DSOs store captured samples in a buffer memory.
 So, for a given sampling rate, the size of the buffer memory determines how long it can capture a signal before the memory is full.

-Almost all oscilloscopes have eight-bit A/Ds, i.e., the voltage range is divided up into 256 vertical steps (2^8 = 256).
+Most oscilloscopes have eight-bit A/Ds, i.e., the voltage range is divided up into 256 vertical steps (2^8 = 256).
 With a /-1V range selected, this equals around 8 mV per step.
-This may be okay for viewing digital signals, but is not the best for analog signals — especially when using the scope’s FFT (Fast Fourier transform) spectrum analyzer function.
+This may be okay for viewing digital signals, but is not the best for examining analog signals from sensors, for instance, or when using the scope’s FFT (Fast Fourier transform) spectrum analyzer function.

 In digital electronics, a signal change of 1% is usually no problem, but in audio and other analog electronics, 0.1% distortion or noise can be disastrous.
 With eight-bit resolution, you can detect at best a 0.4% signal change.
 For applications such as audio, noise, vibration, and monitoring sensors (temperature, current, pressure), an eight-bit oscilloscope is often not suitable, so you should consider 12- or 16-bit alternatives.